Artist . Sculptor .Animal Lover

 I use sustainable materials as much as possible, often working with re-claimed wood, discarded steel and re-claimed bronze.
 Using sustainable and re-claimed materials helps reduce the impact on the environment and supports my personal ethic of reflecting the interconnectedness of all things.

-I am currently a member of the National Association of Visual Artists, (NAVA).
+I am currently a member of the National Association of Visual Artists, (NAVA), Guildhouse and the artist coordinator for the Heysen Sculpture Biennial.